ruskpr/csharp-sql-linq-examples/README.md

 }
 ```

-- And this is it's usage on the application:
+- And this is what it looks like in the application:

 ![plot](https://github.com/ruskpr/csharp-sql-linq-examples/blob/main/Images/example-query.png)